RegardsOss/RegardsOss.github.io/_docs/development/regards/dam/plugins/access-rights-plugins.md

 To learn more about how to create your own plugin see [Plugins](/development/framework/modules/plugins/)

-Here under is an exemple of how to implements this extesion point to create your own business logic.
+Here under is an exemple of how to implements this extension point to create your own business logic.

 ```java
 @Plugin(id = "ExempleDataObjectsAccessPlugin", version = "4.0.0-SNAPSHOT",